-Facebook, Twitter, YouTube, and Instagram are designed for communicating creatively — especially with our elected officials.
+Facebook, Twitter, YouTube, and Instagram are perfectly designed for communicating creatively with our elected officials.
 Social media channels provide a place where libraries can share the work they are doing with their community leadership.
 Each platform serves a different audience and has its own strengths and weaknesses.
-It isn’t necessary to be active on all of the major social media platforms; simply tailor your advocacy around the platform that works best for you.
+It isn’t necessary to be active on all of the major platforms; simply tailor your message to the platform that works best for you.

 FollowElected officials have social media for the same reason they have phone numbers and email: they want to hear from their constituents.
 Take advantage of these convenient ways to engage with them.
 Share news and positive stories about your library, say thank you, or make suggestions for the future.
-By following them, you can track what issues your elected officials are prioritizing as well as upcoming events they will be attending, such as town halls or debates.
+By following them, you can track what issues your elected officials are prioritizing as well as upcoming events, town halls, and debates.